 7. Laugh and Grow Bible for Kids

-This book is ideal for family devotionals with learn, talk, and pray together sections.
+This book is ideal for younger kids and family devotionals.
+At the end of each story, there are learn, talk, and pray together sections.

-If you are looking for a book that tells and story and then emphasizes for the child an application approach, then this one is for you.
+If you are looking for a book that tells a story and then emphasizes for the child an application approach, then this one is for you.

 8. Bible Stories & Prayers

 The writers for this Bible contacted me over Instagram and asked if I would be interested in receiving a copy of this Bible.
 At the time I was obsessed with the Jesus Storybook Bible and almost said no because I was convinced the Jesus Storybook Bible would be our only children’s Bible.
 I am so glad I didn’t say no because it opened the door for me to explore many of these previously suggested storybook Bibles.

 This Bible quickly became my children’s favorite Bible to read in the mornings.
 The stories were quick, true to scripture, and concluded with a prayer.
 The prayer was their absolute favorite part because it left blank spots in the prayer to insert their names which makes the story personal to the child.

 This list would not be complete without the Illustrated Children’s Bible.
 This colorfully illustrated Bible depicts stories with 300 two-page illustrations.